The-truth-about-sagetap-for-developer-marketing

 They think, “Maybe the next pull is where we will get lucky!”

 Here’s the truth about Sagetap, which I didn’t realize when we first signed up – the “buyers” are paid to be on the calls.
-I used to think companies such as my client (the sellers) put up their listings.
-Other companies (the buyers) who are in need of a solution come along and discover companies like my client and require to book meetings.
+I used to think companies such as my client (the sellers) put up their listings, and other companies (the buyers), who are in need of a solution, come along and discover companies like my client and book a meeting.

 This is not what’s happening.